nicky-nym/nicky-nym.github.io/pages/kinematic.md

 * **Accessibility.**
   - stroller-friendly buildings and stroller-friendly transportation
-  - wheelchair accessible routes in every building
+  - wheelchair accessible routes to every part of every building
+  - make everything accessible to a variety of wheeled vehicles, from delivery robots to ambulance gurnies
   - predictable navigation for people with limited vision
   - frequent pathside seating for elderly people